-Can I take cookies to sell at work or to my Bunco group?
+Can I take cookies to sell at work or to any social groups I am a part of?
 Yes!
-But it is important that you let your Girl Scout lead by having her come in and present her pitch, create a poster, write thank you notes, etc.
+But it is important that you let your Girl Scout lead by having her present her pitch, create a poster, and write thank you notes, etc.

 What is a booth sale?
 A booth sale is a Cookie Stand placed in front of a business or in any public space.
 Only Service Unit Booth Sale Coordinators may arrange for booth sale locations and assign troops.
 They secure the sites by working with the property managers and stores to ensure permissions and insurance requirements are met.